Consumer Fraud Protection

 Fiat Chrysler Emissions Settlement

 On Jan.
 10, 2019, the Department of Justice, the EPA and the State of California announced a proposed settlement with Fiat Chrysler automobiles for alleged violations of the federal Clean Air Act and California law.
-A preliminary approval hearing was held January 23, 2019 before Judge Edward Chen in the United States District Court for the Northern District of California, The settlement does not resolve any potential criminal liability.
+A preliminary approval hearing was held January 23, 2019 before Judge Edward Chen in the United States District Court for the Northern District of California, and the Court granted final approval on May 3, 2019.
+The settlement does not resolve any potential criminal liability.

 Under the settlement with the DOJ and the EPA, FCA will: